A Complete Guide To 40 Year Recertification For Condo Buildings (Miami-Dade and Broward)

 Moreover, the inspection report details all possible problems in depth, and counties allow up to 180 days time period to fix them before applying for recertification.

-Nonetheless, if your condo association fails to submit the recertification inspection report, a civil violation notice will be issued against the building.
+Nonetheless, if your condo association fails to submit the recertification inspection report, the building will receive a civil violation notice.
 Also, the county might even refer to the building as an unsafe structure.

 In the latter situation, i.e., the condo building having been declared unsafe, the county can order a complete evacuation and likely the building’s demolition.
 So it is important that the condo associations and their members meet the legal and building safety requirements by ensuring timely recertification.